mccanne/zq/docs/language/README.md

 the Zed language is often better fit here compared to SQL.
 For example, an aggregation that operates on heterogeneous data might look like this:
 ```
-not ipsrc in 192.168.0.0/16
+not srcip in 192.168.0.0/16
 | bytes := sum(src_bytes + dst_bytes),
   maxdur := max(duration),
   valid := and(status == "ok")
-     by ipsrc, ipdst
+     by srcip, dstip
 ```
-This filters out records in with `ipsrc` in network 192.168 and computes the aggregation over all such records that have the `ipsrc` and `ipdst` fields where some record have a `status` field, other record have a `duration` field and yet other record have `src_bytes` and `dst_bytes` fields.
+This filters out records in with `srcip` in network 192.168 and computes the aggregation over all such records that have the `srcip` and `dstip` fields where some record have a `status` field, other record have a `duration` field and yet other record have `src_bytes` and `dst_bytes` fields.
 Because Zed is more relaxed than SQL,